Road Scholar Programs at Laurelville

 Weave together travel with learning opportunities during a Road Scholar program hosted at Laurelville.
 Road Scholar is the not-for-profit leader in educational travel and learning vacations for adults from Alaska to Italy.

-Laurelville has served as Road Scholar (previously referred to as Elderhostel) host for two decades, facilitating cycling tours on the Great Allegheny Passage, hiking treks through the Laurel Highlands, and visits to a number of Frank Lloyd Wright homes.
+Laurelville has served as Road Scholar (formerly called Elderhostel) host for two decades, facilitating cycling tours on the Great Allegheny Passage, hiking treks through the Laurel Highlands, and visits to a number of Frank Lloyd Wright homes.

-Tour 100 miles of the Great Allegheny Passage on your bicycle and discover its history, culture and natural beauty.
+Tour 150 miles of the Great Allegheny Passage (GAP) on your bicycle and discover its history, culture and natural beauty.
 Learn history dating back to the 18th century along the trail and absorb the beauty and charm of Pennsylvania’s most traveled bike route.

-A 5-day, 150-mile trip from Meyersdale, Pennsylvania to Pittsburgh, Pennsylvania.
+A 5-day, 150-mile trip from Cumberland, Maryland, to Pittsburgh, Pennsylvania.

 The Great Allegheny Passage is described as “the ride of your life”, and for good reason.
 The trail is comprised of fine crushed limestone and never ascends or descends beyond a 2% grade, making it a terrific bicycle trail for experienced and more recreational cyclists alike.
 The gorgeous scenery and trail culture found on the Great Allegheny Passage are treasures you simply must discover and enjoy.

-Return to Laurelville or a local hotel (depending on trip) after each day’s ride for an evening of rest and relaxation.
+Return to Laurelville or a local hotel after each day’s ride for an evening of rest and relaxation.

 How far will we ride each day?